Mass communication: Radio

 A podcast is an audio file that is recorded and digitally uploaded to an online platform in order to be downloaded and listened to by the general public.
-Podcasting, as a form of mass communication, has steadily rose in popularity over the past few years.
+Podcasting, as a form of mass communication, has steadily risen in popularity over the past few years.
 From 2014 to 2019, podcasts have doubled in listeners and podcasting itself has grown by 122%.
 Following trends in radio and recorded music, podcasts are available to stream on numerous online platforms such as Spotify, YouTube, and Apple Music.
 Some podcasts are recorded in front of a live audience and then uploaded, enabling the public to listen to their favorite podcast hosts live.
 With the introduction of podcasts in the 2000s, people can now share niche interests, news, and conversations to a larger audience than was possible using traditional radio.

 Convergence

 Convergence refers to the coming together of telecommunications as forms of mass communication in a digital media environment.
 There is no clear definition of convergence and its effects; however, it can be viewed through three lenses: technological convergence, cultural convergence, and economic convergence.
 Technological convergence is the action of two or more media companies merging in a digital platform and can lead to companies developing new commodities or becoming part of new sectors and/or economies.
 Cultural convergence deals with the blending of different beliefs, values, and traditions between groups of people and may occur through the globalization of content.
 Sex and the City, an American television show set in New York City, was viewed internationally and became popular among female workers in Thailand.
 A study conducted on the consumption of YouTube by the Information Technology Department and Sociology Department at Cornell University concluded that cultural convergence occurs more frequently in advanced cosmopolitan areas.